jh3nd3rs0n/jargyle/README.md

 `mvn clean`: Deletes directories and files created by this project.

-`mvn clean compile site:site site:stage site:deploy -DskipTests=true`: Performs
-a clean build and produces the website/documentation while skipping all tests.
+`mvn clean compile site:site site:stage site:deploy`: Performs a clean build and produces the website/documentation.
 The website/documentation can be found in `docs/`.
 Markdown files in `src/site/markdown/reference/` are used in generating reference documentation.
 These files are generated manually from Jargyle.
 Should a change in the source code become different from the existing reference documentation, you will need to run the following commands before running the above command:

 ```bash
 # This command is necessary if the binary distribution is not built